- Canary Islands

 As you can see, Aguas Verdes is situated on the wild side of Fuerteventura, as the west coast of the island is not as developed as the east side.

 We've written a dedicated post to Puertito de los Molinos, but we have to include the natural pool here also.
+This is the natural pool in Fuertevutra, which you can see in the photo at the beginning of our article.

-You won't find this one mentioned on many places, but it's a beautiful place to swim during the summer months.
+You won't find this one mentioned in many places, but it's a beautiful place to swim during the summer months.
 During winter the beach looks somewhat different and even the pool may be unrecognizable and dangerous to swim in.

 Again, this pool is best enjoyed during low tide, as access to it may be difficult (if not impossible) during the high tide.
 In order to find the pool, when you arrive at the beach, head over to the right side, towards the bar-restaurant called Bohemias del Amor.
 If it's low tide you can go through the shallow water around the rocks and there you will find this nice place to swim in.
 The water was very warm in September and it's like having your own private pool in one of the best settings in Fuerteventura.